php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 ## 4. Classes, Properties, and Methods

-The term "class" refers to all classes, interfaces, and traits.
+The term "class" refers to all classes, anonymous classes, interfaces, and traits.

 Any closing brace MUST NOT be followed by any comment or statement on the same line.